Refinement of Monocular Depth Maps via Multi-View Differentiable Rendering: Dataset preparation

 For the Replica dataset, color and ground truth depth maps are obtained from the rendered meshes.
-We selected four scenes, and optimized 64 depth maps for each.
+We selected four scenes, and optimized over 64 views for each from the subset prepared by Rosinol et al.~\cite{rosinol2023nerf}.
 As sparse point clouds, we generated 5000 point samples from the ground truth depth map, added a relative error with standard deviation of 2\%, and randomly replaced 2\% by randomly distributed outliers from the overall depth range.
 To examine the impact of the quality of the point cloud, we also generated worse point clouds: for two scenes (\texttt{room0} and \texttt{room2}) we went down to 3500 points with relative error of 5\% and 5\% outliers, and for scenes \texttt{office1} and \texttt{office4} only 1000 points were generated, with a relative error of 10\% and 10\% outliers.
-The numbers were chosen to match approximately match the error distribution as observed in real-world scenarios, see Fig.~\ref{fig:pcds}.
+The numbers were chosen to approximately match the error distribution as observed in real-world scenarios, see Fig.~\ref{fig:pcds}.
 Nevertheless, the uniform density of the constructed sparse point clouds is unrealistic which may limit expressiveness.

-To optimize for photo-consistency, we used 60 auxiliary views for the Replica dataset and 30 for Scannet++.
+\paragraph*{Number of views.} To optimize for photo-consistency, we used 60 auxiliary views for the Replica dataset and 30 for ScanNet++.
+Auxiliary views were simply the set of consecutive frames which are temporally closest to $\I_0$.
 MVSFormer, MVSFormer++ and GeoMVSNet received their default amount of 10 views as input which were evenly distributed across the set of our auxiliary views.

+Note that our approach works best with a high number of auxiliary views with a distribution that can be considered as a front facing capture, while input views with extreme baselines offer little benefits due to the masking of regions with potential disocclusions.
+A higher number of auxiliary views will generally increase robustness and accuracy of the optimization.
+The number of used input views was thus empirically set according to the estimated framerate of the provided dataset, covering approximately a 1-2\,s video clip.
+(Replica has approximately 30 frames per second, ScanNet++ ~10 - 15, exact timestamps are, to the best of our knowledge, not provided).

+\paragraph*{Tanks and Temples.} Regarding the Tanks and Temples results, we used every 5th frame of the original video for Ignatius, every 15th frame for Courthouse and every 30th frame for Truck.
+The views for our multi-view optimization were simply selected by using the 30, 15, and 7 preceding and succeeding frames (for Ignatius, Courthouse, and Truck respectively).
+We used the same view selection for MVSFormers.
+For point cloud fusion, we stuck to the implementation by Cao et al.~\cite{Cao2022MVSFormerMS} (MVSFormer).
+This implementation receives a confidence map and a respective threshold as input, which we set to 0.8.
+To fuse our pointclouds, we used the edge map $\mathbf{E}$ as confidence map.